Typhoon Bopha: Meteorological history

-At 2100 UTC on December 3 (0500 December 4 local time), Bopha made landfall over Baganga, Davao Oriental, as a Category 5 super typhoon, and the eye dissipated just an hour after landfall.
+December 4 local time), Bopha made landfall over Baganga, Davao Oriental, as a Category 5 super typhoon, and the eye dissipated just an hour after landfall.
 Bopha began to weaken, with convection on the eastern side of the storm decreasing as it moved through the Sulu Sea.
 It made landfall on the island of Palawan on December 5, before briefly weakening to a tropical storm on December 6.

 Late on December 7, Bopha's central dense overcast started to increase slightly, and the typhoon rapidly intensified from a Category 1 to a Category 4 typhoon in only six hours.
 Upon reintesifying, Bopha developed a well-defined eye that had deep convection near the center of the storm.
 On December 8, the system started to weaken due to increasing moderate wind shear.
 Late on December 8 into December 9, Bopha weakened rapidly from a typhoon to a tropical storm, with its convection being blown to the northeast by wind shear, exposing the low level circulation center.
 The remaining thin convection in the center consisted of few convective thunderstorms associated with stratocumulus clouds.

 Preparations

-Federated States of Micronesia and Palau
+Caroline Islands

 As Bopha was organizing, the National Weather Service (NWS) in Guam issued a tropical storm watch for the FSM islands of Nukuoro and Lukunor.
 The watch was upgraded to a tropical storm warning on November 26, and the watch was expanded to include Losap and Chuuk Lagoon.
 As Bopha moved westward, the office also issued a tropical storm watch for Poluwat, and Satawal, both of which were upgraded to warnings, and a typhoon watch was issued for Woleai.

 The Palau National Emergency Management Office (NEMO) issued an announcement on November 29 requesting the public to stock up with emergency supplies such as food and water for three days, portable radios with spare batteries, flashlights, and first-aid kits.
 The citizens of Palau were also advised to secure loose objects that might be lifted up by the strong winds, board up windows, trim tree branches that could fall and damage homes, fill up vehicles with gas, secure boats and assist their communities in preparing.